mirage/decompress/README.md

 #### Input / Output

-The process of the inflation/deflation is non-blocking and it does not require any _syscalls_ as an usual MirageOS project.
-The user can decide how to get the input and to store the output.
+The process of the inflation/deflation is non-blocking and it does not require any _syscalls_ (as an usual MirageOS project).
+The user can decide how to get the input and how to store the output.

 An usual _loop_ (which can fit into `lwt` or `async`) of `decompress.zl` is:
 ```ocaml